 Difficulty: 2/9 (Backtrail) / 4/9 (Traverse)/Trail Class: 1-4

 Features: Grassland, amazing views of Caraballo mountain range (the Chocolate Hills of the North) and Waterfall

-Our meeting place is in McDonald’s in Mindanao Avenue.
+Our meeting place is at McDonald’s in Mindanao Avenue.
 By 12:00 midnight we set off to Nueva Ecija.
-By 3:11 am we had a stopover in San Jose for a yummy lugaw and hardboiled egg to fuel up our bodies.
-By 4:20 am we arrived in our destination.
-We rested for a while, ordered our desired meal for our early dinner and had our bio break.
+By 3:11 am we had a stopover in San Jose for a yummy lugaw and hard-boiled egg to fuel up our bodies.
+By 4:20 am we arrived at our destination.
+We rested for a while, ordered our desired meal for our early dinner, and had our bio break.
 We were given a brief orientation about Mt.
 387, the do’s and the dont’s by Kuya Roy, the chairman of Kalinga sa Kalikasan ng Puncan.

 Expect three exciting activities to do in Mt.
 387 if you will do the backtrail.
 First is the planting of trees which is part of the preservation of its natural grandeur.
 But as of this time, trees were already planted by previous hikers so our assigned task is to water the trees by bringing one bottled water each.
-Second, feast your eyes with the amazing view of the Caraballo Mountain Range, the beautiful setting of talahib (tall and course grass) dotted with pine trees.
+Second, feast your eyes with the amazing view of the Caraballo Mountain Range, the beautiful setting of talahib (tall and coarse grass) dotted with pine trees.
 Yes!
 There are pine trees here.
-Third, the photo ops under the shades of Lover’s Tree.
+Third, the photo ops under the shades of the Lover’s Tree.